Thorfusion/solder.py/README.md

 #### Repo variables

 This is the public facing URL for your repository.
-If your repository location is already a URL, you can use the same value here.
+This is prefix url that technic launcher uses to download the mods.
 Include a trailing slash!

 ```bash
 -e SOLDER_MIRROR_URL=https://solder.example.com/mods/
 ```

-This is the location of your mod reposistory.
-This can be a URL (remote repo), or an absolute file location (local repo, much faster).
-When a remote repo is used, Solder will have to download the entire file to calculate the MD5 hash.
+This is the url solder.py uses to calculate md5 and filesize when rehashing or adding a mod manually.
+This is currently only url, so use localhost or local ip address if on the same network, else use same url as mirror url.

 ```bash
 -e SOLDER_REPO_LOCATION=https://solder.example.com/mods/